florin-rosca-us/spune-api/README.md

 # spune

-A serverless Python application that can be deployed using SAM CLI.
+A serverless Python application that can be deployed to AWS CloudFormation.

 - hello_efs - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.